- Date : 17/08/2023

 8) What are some of the ETFs, based on various indices, that are available for investment in India?

-Here is a list of some ETFs based on various indices, available for investment in India:
+Here is a list of some best ETF funds in India based on various indices, available for investment in India:

 (Source: NSE Passive Investing Quarterly Update)